okso-hub/Linear-Equation-System-Solver/README.md

 ```
 python main.py
 How many unknowns are you looking for?
 2
-a*x + b*y = c
+a1*x + b1*y = c1
-d*x + e*y = f
+a2*x + b2*y = c3
-Enter value for factor a: 2
+Enter value for factor a1: 2
-Enter value for factor b: 4
+Enter value for factor b1: 4
-Enter value for product c: 10
+Enter value for solution c1: 10
-Enter value for factor d: 1
+Enter value for factor a2: 1
-Enter value for factor e: 1
+Enter value for factor b2: 1
-Enter value for solution f: 4
+Enter value for solution c2: 4
+The solutions are x=3.0; y=1.0.
 ```

 After entering the last parameter, you will get the solution.